btcven/locha/documentation/EN/chapter_11.md

 ## 11.9 aodvv2_client_add.

 This function is used to add clients to the corresponding table.
-It is used for the first time inside the protocol initialization routine, due to the same device must be added as a client in this table.
+It is used for the first time inside the protocol initialization routine, due to the same device must be added as a client in its table.

 ### 11.9.1 Routine to add clients to the table.